CoralCoralCoralCoral/documentation/sprints/sprint_5/README.md

 The goal of this sprint was to put together a playable game.

 ## Sprint Overview
+We wanted to have the UI talking to the simulation-engine.

+We wanted to be able to display the real-time metrics on the UI.

+We wanted to be able to geogphracily visualize the epedicmic's state on the map.

+We wanted to the user to be able to take surveillance and intervention actions by interacting with the UI.

+We wanted to implement the oracle.
+This was a lower priority for this sprint.

 ## Sprint Review
+We implemented a "start game" button in the UI which would intiate a new game, by sending a message to the simulation-engine.

+The UI able to recieve metrics aggregated by jurisdiction from the simulation-engine.

+The UI map was able to visulize the epedemic's state based on the metrics recieved from the simulation-engine.

+The UI was able to generate and display graphs based on the metrics recieved from the simulation-engine.

+Although the simulation engine was setup to recieve and handle surveillance and intervention actions, due to a de-serialisation bug in the messaging layer, the UI was not able to send these message.

+The oracle was not implemented in this sprint, thus was left for the next sprint.

+## Sprint Retrospective
+Althoguth we were able to integrate most aspects of the ui and simulation-engine, the bug that prevented user actions from being sent to the simulation-engine prevented the game from being in a playable state.
+This was a huge disappointment for the team and we recognized that discovering these types of bugs at the last minute is not ideal.
+In order to prevent bugs of this class in the future, we decided to write automated unit tests for all serialization and deserialization logic.

 ## Exception Handling
+We discovered a bug in the deserialization of "command" messages sent from the UI to the simulation-engine, which resulted in these messages being ignored by the simulation-engine.
+This prevented us from achieving the goal of enabling bi-directional communication between the ui and simulation-engine.
+This issue was caught during manual integration testing at the very last minute before the demo.
+This bug would eventually be fixed in the next sprint.

 ## Meeting Minutes